Probability-free models in option pricing: statistically indistinguishable dynamics and historical vs implied volatility: Possible explanation of arbitrary option prices?

 \section{Possible explanation of arbitrary option prices?}

 Since probability and statistics have proven to be deceptive when working in discrete time under ${\mathbb{P}}$, we try now to remove probability and statistics from valuation.
 We will achieve this by using ideas from rough paths theory.
-Rough paths theory has been initiated and developed by many researchers over the years, here we recall briefly F\"ollmer \cite{foellmer}, Lyons \cite{lyons98}, Davie \cite{davie}, Gubinelli \cite{gubinelli} and Friz among others, see for example \cite{frizhairer} and references therein.
-Applying ideas from rough paths theory, and from \cite{davie,gubinelli,frizhairer} in particular, in Armstrong et al. (2018) \cite{abbc} we manage to re-interpret the Black Scholes formula and option pricing in a purely pathwise sense.
+Rough paths theory has been initiated and developed by many researchers over the years, here we recall briefly first F\"ollmer \cite{foellmer}, who introduced a form of It\^o calculus without probability.
+A more general theory was introduced and developed in Lyons \cite{lyons98}, Davie \cite{davie}, Gubinelli \cite{gubinelli} and Friz among others, see for example \cite{frizhairer} and references therein.
+Applying ideas from rough paths theory, and from \cite{davie,gubinelli,frizhairer} in particular, in Armstrong et al. (2018, 2021) \cite{abbc,abbc21} we manage to re-interpret the Black Scholes formula and option pricing in a purely pathwise sense.